Do you suffer from dry eyes and often find yourself tempted to scratch your dry, itchy eyes?

 Even so, Xiidra often works quicker than Restasis, so some doctors will prescribe it instead.

 As medical science has advanced, doctors have taken note of how often inflammation is a primary cause of dry eyes.
 Inflammation is generally the cause of redness and burning sensations, but at times there’s inflammation that has no visible symptoms what so ever.

-Since over the counter eye drops don’t address the problem with inflammation, doctors will sometimes recommend steroid eye drops.
+Since over the counter eye drops don’t address the problem with inflammation, your Raleigh optometrist will sometimes recommend steroid eye drops.

 These are generally intended for short term use.
 They work quickly to deal with the inflammation.
 Often they’re used together with both over the counter drops and prescription drops, though doctors may prescribe the use of only one of those three.

 In general, the effects of steroid eye drops won’t be found outside of the eyes.
 There’s simply not enough of the liquid for the body to absorb.
 Even so, make sure you discuss any medical history you have with your doctor before you start using steroid eye drops.